-Whether your space heater runs on gas or electricity, it houses an element somewhere in its housing that gets hot enough to start a fire, and that's a good reason to avoid leaving it on at night.
+Although modern heaters have safety features built in, you should never leave a space heater running overnight.
+Whether your heater runs on gas or electricity, it houses an element that gets hot enough to start a fire, and that's a good reason to turn it off at night.
 A typical electric heater draws 1,500 watts of electricity, and that much electricity heats the wires through which it flows.
 If you have older wiring that can't handle the heat, a fire could start behind the walls, and you may be none the wiser until it's too late.
-Even if you have good wiring, or you use gas heaters, you should turn off the heaters at night to prevent a fire if one should be overturned by accident.
+Even if you have good wiring, or you use a gas heater, you should turn off a space heater at night.

 Space Heaters Cause Fires

-The National Fire Protection Association cites an alarming statistic: While space heaters are involved in only 32 percent of home heating fires, they are involved in 79 percent of home heating fire deaths.
-In addition, the Harvard University Environmental Health & Safety Group reports that space heaters are involved in 25,000 residential fires every year.
+According to the National Fire Protection Association, heating malfunctions are the second leading cause of home fires in the United States.
+When a heater failure starts a home fire, the culprit is a space heater 40 percent of the time.
+This translates into 25,000 residential fires a year involving a space heater.
 Half of all space heater fires start because something gets too close to the heater and ignites.
-In addition, older units without safety shutoff devices can start a fire if they tip over, and energy-hungry electric heaters can overheat old wiring improperly protected by out-of-date breakers or fuses.
+In addition, older units without safety shutoff devices can start a fire if they tip over, and energy-hungry units can overheat old wiring improperly protected by out-of-date breakers or fuses.
 If a fire starts while you're asleep, you may wake to find your escape route blocked.

 Guard Against Carbon Monoxide

-Owners of conventional and catalytic gas heaters need to be concerned about carbon monoxide, which is released as a result of incomplete combustion and circulates in the house because of faulty venting.
-Carbon monoxide is odorless, and by the time the levels are high enough to set off the alarm, you may have already inhaled a harmful dose, especially if you operate the heater in your bedroom.
-This is one reason why the U.S. Consumer Product Safety Commission joins the NFPA and Lasko, a leading manufacturer of space heaters, in warning against running any type of space heater at night while you're sleeping.
+Owners of conventional and catalytic gas heaters need to worry about carbon monoxide, which is released as a result of incomplete combustion.
+Carbon monoxide is odorless and colorless, and by the time the levels are high enough to set off the alarm, you may have already inhaled a harmful dose -- especially if you've slept through the early warning signs of carbon monoxide poisoning.
+The safest choice is to turn off your heater when you go to bed.

 Space Heater Safety

-Space heaters -- especially newer ones -- are designed for safety, but no design can completely protect against unforeseen accidents.
+Newer space heaters include several safety features, but no design can completely protect against accidents.
 To keep yourself and your family safe, observe the following safety guidelines:

 - Install smoke alarms throughout the house, and clean the sensors regularly with compressed air.
 Never run propane, natural gas or catalytic heaters unless you have working carbon monoxide detectors.

-- Plug your electric heaters directly into the wall, and don't rely on extension cords, which can overheat.
+- Plug your electric heaters directly into the wall.
+Don't rely on extension cords, which can overheat.

-- Place free-standing heaters on the floor -- never on a table or chair from which it can tumble.
-Even if it shuts off, the element is still hot and can ignite anything with which it comes in contact.
+- Place a free-standing heater on the floor -- never on a table or chair from which it can tumble.
+Even if it shuts off, the element is still hot and can ignite anything it comes in contact with.

 - Keep forced air, radiant and gas heaters at least 3 feet away from flammable materials, including the walls.
 Oil heaters and those with infrared bulbs can be placed within a foot of the walls, but never allow them to be in direct contact with anything other than the surface on which they stand.

 - Inspect any electric heater for damage if it trips the circuit breaker or a ground-fault circuit interrupter outlet.
-Don't automatically suspect a faulty breaker or outlet.
+Don't assume a faulty breaker or outlet.